privcount/privcount/doc/CounterTests.markdown

     jq '.Tally.CounterName.bins | map(select(.[2] > 0))'

+### Updating This Documentation

+When you add new counters, you can add their names to this file using:

+    privcount/tools/add_counter.sh

+This sorts by reversed counter name, to sort similar suffixes together.

+Then test the counters, and fill in the results.

-## Counter Tests
+## All Nodes Counter Tests

-Every PrvivCount counter has at least one test in this section.
+Every PrivCount counter has at least one test in this section.
 (Checked by test/test_counter_match.sh)

 Any specific values listed in the tests are from the chutney basic-min network,